 Endometriosis is a complex condition and through my personal experience and over 5 years of research, I have found the tools which make the condition completely manageable.
 Many women who have followed my advice are now living completely healthy and normal lives!
 Plenty have also managed to get pregnant along the way!
 The key thing is not to do this alone and to be guided on exactly what to do, so you can get results within a few months, rather than years.

-I have created a special online program which supports woman with Endometriosis and can support you to manage the condition effectively.
-It is called the Endo Wellness Retreat and uses the REACH Technique© to truly support woman to get better and manage the condition effectively.
+I have created a special online program which supports a woman with Endometriosis and can support you to manage the condition effectively.
+It is called the Endo Wellness Retreat and uses the REACH Technique© to truly support a woman to get better and manage the condition effectively.

-It is launching in early 2016 and guides you through each stage with specific focus on how to approach the body holistically with Endometriosis.
+It is launching in early 2016 and guides you through each stage with a specific focus on how to approach the body holistically with Endometriosis.
 To register your interest, please visit www.endowellnessretreat.com.